skies09/coders-without-borders/README.md

 * This is a bee themed website.

 ### The need it fulfills
-* Busy people who need to create to-do lists.
+* Provides a handy todo list whilst it increases awareness of threats to bees.

 ### Target Audience
 * People interested in bees.